 Dear Physical Review B Editor:

-We submitted the manuscript titled “Evaluation of the virtual crystal approximation for predicting alloy vibrational mode properties and thermal conductivity” by Jason M. Larkin and Alan J. H. McGaughey for consideration for publication in Physical Review B.
+On March 23, 2013, we submitted the manuscript titled “Evaluation of the virtual crystal approximation for predicting alloy vibrational mode properties and thermal conductivity” by Jason M. Larkin and Alan J. H. McGaughey for consideration for publication in Physical Review B.

-We recently received correspondence indicating that our submitted manuscript did not meet the criteria of the Physical Review B journal.
-These criteria state that the submitted manuscript should, “be of high quality and scientific interest, be recognized as an important contribution to the literature, and be of particular interest to our readers.”
-We believe that, due to the length and rigor of our manuscript, it is not obvious that the criteria are satisfied.
-We believe that a full referee review is necessary to determine if our manuscript meets the criteria stated.
-We highlight below the ways in which our manuscript satisfies these requirements.
-Note that reference numbers correspond to those used in our submitted manuscript.
+We received correspondence on March 29, 2013 indicating that our manuscript was not suitable for Physical Review B. The correspondence stated that a submitted manuscript should “be of high quality and scientific interest, be recognized as an important contribution to the literature, and be of particular interest to our readers.”
+We believe that, due to the length and rigor of our manuscript, it may not be immediately obvious that these criteria are satisfied.
+We believe that a full referee review is necessary to determine if our manuscript meets the stated criteria.
+We highlight below how we believe that our manuscript satisfies these requirements.
+Please note that reference numbers correspond to those used in the submitted manuscript.

 New Understanding of Physics

-We believe that our manuscript demonstrates a new understanding of the physics of thermal transport in disordered lattices.
-Our results demonstrate an important connection between the modeling of disordered lattices and amorphous materials.[1,2,11,35,86] The high-scatter limit of mode thermal diffusivity that is used in models of disordered materials has not been verified theoretically.[1,2,80,86]

-In our manuscript, we demonstrate that the high-scatter limit of thermal diffusivity is important for the thermal modeling of the disordered lattices (e.g., alloys) and amorphous phase of Lennard-Jones argon, which are materials with important contributions from the whole spectrum of vibrational modes.
-For low-frequency dominated materials, such as Stillinger-Weber silicon with thermal conductivities significantly larger than the high-scatter limit, the high-scatter limit of mode diffusivity is unimportant.
+Our manuscript provides original insight into the physics of thermal transport in disordered lattices (i.e., isotopic solids and alloys).
+Notably:

+1. The first rigourous test of the virtual crystal (VC) approximation when used in anharmonic lattice dynamics (ALD) calculations.
+The VC-ALD technique has been used in a number of recent papers published in PRB and PRL (REFS), but its limits have not been assessed.
 In VC-ALD, the disorder in the alloy is treated as a perturbation.
-The perturbative disorder model was originally developed to model isotopic solids where the disorder is weak.[11]
-The limits of the VC-ALD method have not been determined.
-We are able to determine the limits of the VC-ALD approach using computationally-inexpensive empirical potentials and self- consistently treating the disorder explicitly and as a perturbation.
+The perturbative disorder model was originally developed to model isotopic solids where the disorder is weak [11].
+We determined the limits of the VC-ALD approach using computationally-inexpensive empirical potentials and self- consistently treating the disorder explicitly and as a perturbation.
 We are not aware of any such previous study.
-Our results indicate that while VC-ALD is generally an accurate method for low-frequency dominated materials, care must be taken when modeling alloys with low thermal conductivities, where significant underprediction of thermal conductivity is likely.
+Our results indicate that while VC-ALD is generally an accurate method for materials whose thermal conductivity is dominated by low-frequency vibrational modes, care must be taken when modeling alloys with low thermal conductivities, where significant underprediction of thermal conductivity is likely.

+2. The indentification of important connections between the modeling of disordered lattices and amorphous materials [1,2,11,35,86].
+We demonstrate that the high-scatter limit of thermal diffusivity typically used in modeling amorphous materials is directly relevant to the modeling of disordered lattices.
+Application of the VC approximation leads to vibrational mode diffusivities that are non-physical and the high-scatter limit provides a simple, physically-sound approach for correcting these predictions.

 Scientific Interest

-The breakdown of the VC-ALD method has gone unnoticed by previous studies because: (I) these studies were limited to the VC-ALD method because of computationally-expensive DFT calculations.[12,18-27] (ii) these studies have focused on low-frequency dominated materials.[12,18-27] (iii) these studies did not compare predictions with experiment.[21,22,26]
+The breakdown of the VC-ALD method has gone unnoticed in previous computational work because these studies: (i) were limited to the VC-ALD method because of computationally-expensive DFT calculations, so that validation was not possible [12,18-27], (ii) focused on materials where the thermal conductivity is dominated by low-frequency vibration modes [12,18-27], and/or (iii) did not always compare their predictions with experimental measurements [21,22,26].

-While our work uses empirical potentials, we provide a self-consistent study of thermal transport in these systems.
-The use of empirical potentials versus computationally-expensive DFT calculations was necessary to observe the breakdown of the VC-ALD method.
-Our study includes two example materials which demonstrate the applicability and breakdown of the VC-ALD method, and we believe the results are of general use for the study of any disordered lattice.
+In our work, we provide a self-consistent study of thermal transport in disordered lattices using a set of complementary computational tools based in molecular dynamics simulations and lattice dynamics calculations.
+The use of empirical potentials versus computationally-expensive DFT calculations allowed us to perform the molecular dynamics simulations that were necessary to observe the breakdown of the VC-ALD method.
+Our study includes two test materials that demonstrate the applicability and breakdown of the VC-ALD method.
+The conclusions are of general use for the study of any disordered lattice.

-We believe several results of our work are of significant scientific interest.
-The following calculations we performed are novel additions to the literature:
+The following calculations that we performed are novel additions to the literature: